YOUR BONUS CONTENT

 “It’s not going anywhere.”

-I slid a hand up his torso and down the length of his arm, until I held his hand.
-He had let the stubble grow he had a beard.
-I love him not shaving the dark hair.
+I slid a hand up his torso and down the length of his arm until I held his hand.
+He had let the stubble grow, so he had a beard.
+I loved him not shaving the dark hair.
 It made the blue of his eyes shine brighter.

 I kissed him, sliding a hand to his back, pulling him close.
 In the city, there were always people.
 Even in the privacy of our apartment, we shared walls.
 Our quiet moments were few, and that’s when he wasn’t stopping villains from terrorizing the city.
 But here, Sebastian had my attention, all of my attention.

 His hips swayed as if the forest came with a soundtrack.
 For him, I was sure it had a melodic, almost jazzy feel.
 In the last year, he expanded my tastes in music.
 But try as I might, I could never — this was our first dance.

 “Griffin Smith.”
 He pushed me away, holding my hand as he guided me into a spin.
 With a slight tug, he pulled me tight against his chest.
 “You’re my—” He choked on the words.
 I could feel myself getting teary.
 “My someone.
 I…”